Questions? Call Toll-Free:

 Most stains can be wiped off with a sponge, warm water and mild soap; however, for the tough stains you can actually use denture cleaner.
 Dissolve 1-2 tablets in a cup or bowl and submerge the ceramic blade.
 Let soak for 24 hours, and if needed, scrub gently to remove any lingering stains.

 Ceramic knives are for slicing purposes only and should not be used for any other purpose.
 It shouldn't be used for chopping, carving or any other heavy duty cutting.
 Never "force" the cut; if it does not slice easily and you need to press down with pressure on the knife to cut your food, the knife blade can snap.
 Please do not do the following:

 1. CUT BONES: Never use your ceramic knife to pry or cut into bones as this may cause the ceramic blade to chip, or the tip to snap off

 2. CUT FROZEN OR HARD FOODS: Do not use on frozen foods or hard foods (carving large meats, melons etc.)

 3. STRIKE A HARD SURFACE: Do not strike a hard surface with the ceramic blade (either sideways to crush garlic or blade-down to chop bones).
 Use only a wooden or plastic cutting board, as cutting on a hard surface may result in chips to the blade.

-4. CUT THE CHEESE: Whatever you do, do NOT cut the cheese.
-Not only is it impolite, but it could also snap your knife!
-In all seriousness though, because you have to put downward force on the handle when you are cutting cheese, it could snap!
+4. CUT CHEESE: Because you have to put downward force on the handle when you are cutting cheese, it could snap

 We recommend that ceramic knives be stored in Shenzhen Knives' In-Drawer Bamboo Knife Block, or separate from your metal utensils.
 Chipping may occur upon contact with other utensils, which will make the ceramic knife feel dull when cutting.